Creating new products

 Aluminum Nitride (AlN) Wafer

-Aluminum nitride (AlN) wafers improve the performance of the deep ultraviolet light-emitting diodes (UVC-LEDs) used for sterilization.
+AlN wafers improve the performance of the deep ultraviolet light-emitting diodes (UVC-LEDs) used for sterilization.
 These wafers are also expected to find applications in next-generation power semiconductors.
 Using proprietary manufacturing methods, we have succeeded in producing 4-inch single-crystal AlN wafers, production in large diameters of which was previously regarded as difficult.

 TFLN bonded wafer for optical communications

-TFLN bonded wafers for optical communications are high-performance wafers made by precision-polishing a bonded wafer consisting of lithium niobate (LN) bonded to a base substrate.
+TFLN bonded wafers for optical communications are high-performance wafers made by precision-polishing a bonded wafer consisting of lithium niobate (LN/ LiNbO3) bonded to a base substrate.
 This product offers thin-film LNs free of crystal damage, which contributes to the development of optical modulation devices featuring lower power consumption and smaller dimensions—ideal for data centers and core/metro networks.

 LT/LN bonded wafer for wireless communications